Reading Lawn Mowing Services

 Contact Reading's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and community health in Reading, MA.
-The practice of grasscycling returns 25% nitrogen to your lawn, reducing fertilizer needs by 25% and supporting sustainable turf.
-From April through November, Reading's yard waste collection program requires the use of biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
-Residents may also access compost at the Transfer Station, but a permit is required.
-Disposing of clippings in streets or storm drains is a violation of the Clean Water Act and Reading's MS4 permit.
-For questions about municipal property or park coordination, contact:
+Grasscycling—leaving clippings on the lawn—returns 25% nitrogen to the soil, reducing fertilizer needs by 25% and supporting sustainable turf.
+The Reading Department of Public Works oversees yard waste collection from April through November, requiring biodegradable paper bags only, as plastic bags are prohibited per the Massachusetts Department of Environmental Protection.
+Residents may access compost at the Transfer Station with a valid permit.
+Disposing of clippings in streets or storm drains is strictly forbidden, as it constitutes an MS4 violation under the Clean Water Act.
+Coordination with municipal property maintenance is managed in partnership with Parks & Recreation.

 Reading Department of Public Works